 What is the Dash Mini Waffle Maker?

 The Dash Mini Waffle Maker is a compact, lightweight waffle maker with dual nonstick cooking surfaces intended to heat evenly in minutes to make individual 4" waffles.
-It comes in a bunch of pretty colors (I chose the aqua, as you can see) and there are even a few different seasonal shapes you can get instead of the standard circle—like a snowflake or gingerbread man for Christmas and the holiday season, a heart for Valentine's Day or a bunny for Easter.
+It comes in a bunch of pretty colors (I chose the aqua, as you can see) and there are even different seasonal shapes you can get instead of the standard circle—like a snowflake or gingerbread man for Christmas and the holiday season, a heart for Valentine's Day or a bunny for Easter.

 What is included with the Dash Mini Waffle Maker?

 The Dash Mini Waffle Maker is one of the most practical and easy-to-use breakfast cooking tools, as it comes in one piece and there's no extra assembly required.
 The included instruction booklet also features 12 recipes inside.
 Users can make everything from keto waffles and hash browns to so much more with this compact kitchen device (and in fun, festive shapes too).

 How big is the Dash Mini Waffle Maker?